 Healthy School Lunch Ideas

 Hard to believe it’s back to school time already!
-Although it is a shame to see the end of the summer holidays, I am ready to welcome back some more routine into our family life after the past few months of uncertainty and imagine many of you are feeling the same.
+Although it is a shame to see the end of the summer holidays, I am ready to welcome back some more routine into our family life after the past few months and imagine many of you are feeling the same.

 Along with routine going out the window over the summer, there were also days (and many of them!) where healthy eating went too, especially when cousins and friends were around.
 There were days when I took delight in the convenience of a tin of beans, chips or a tub of hummus!